Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

 \subsection{Efficiency Analysis}

-Fig.~\ref{fig_kde} shows the interaction requests and density distribution at different stages of NAMeGEn.
-Fig.~\ref{fig_kde_overall} exhibits the distribution of total API requests during the task.
-Most require only 5-10 requests, with a peak around 6, indicating high interaction efficiency, and can converge.
-Fig.~\ref{fig_kde_detail} shows the distribution of interaction rounds across different stages.
-In the retrieval stage, most interactions are concentrated in lower rounds, indicating quick information retrieval.
-In the generation and evaluation stages, most require only 2-3 rounds of generation and 1-2 rounds of evaluation, reflecting optimization efficiency.
-Overall, these distribution features exhibit a clear concentration with a sparse tail, where the proportion of low-frequency, high-round requests is lower.
-This indicates that NAMeGEn can achieve task completion with limited interaction costs in most cases, demonstrating excellent convergence and stability.
-Fig.~\ref{fig_intera_line} illustrates the dynamics score during NAMeGEn’s iterative process.
-The threshold (dashed line) is initially set at a higher level and gradually decreases over iterations, allowing for adaptive convergence control.
-The actual scores (solid lines) generally stay above these thresholds, suggesting that the method consistently meets or exceeds evaluation criteria.
-This indicates a strong convergence capability of our method.
+Figure~\ref{fig_kde} shows the interaction requests and density distribution at different stages of MAGIC-HMO.
+Figure~\ref{fig_kde_overall} exhibits the distribution of total API requests during the task.
+Most require only 5-10 requests, with a peak around 6, indicating high interaction efficiency and convergence.
+Figure~\ref{fig_kde_detail} further presents the interaction rounds at each stage.
+Retrieval interactions are mostly concentrated in early rounds, suggesting efficient retrieval.
+In the generation and evaluation stages, most samples require only 2–3 generation rounds and 1–2 evaluation rounds, reflecting efficient optimization.
+Overall, the distributions show clear concentration with a sparse tail, indicating that MAGIC-HMO completes most samples with limited interaction cost.
+Figure~\ref{fig_intera_line} illustrates the evolution of scores during the iterative process.
+The thresholds (dashed lines) gradually decrease over iterations, while the actual scores (solid lines) generally remain above the thresholds.
+This behavior suggests stable convergence and indicates that MAGIC-HMO can effectively support adaptive convergence control.